KevinAst/eatery-nod/src/util/feature-u/docs/feature-u.md

   allowing them to collaborate with one another?

-- How can selected features introduce start-up initialization, without relying on a global startup process (_even injecting utility service in the root DOM_)?
+- How can selected features introduce start-up initialization, without relying on a global startup process (_even injecting utility at the root DOM_)?

 - How do you promote feature-based UI components in an isolated and autonomous way?